codica2/vue-timebot/README.md

 ![](docs/absencereport.gif)

 This given feature allows browsing sick leaves and vacations of all the team members.
-It’s mostly useful for project managers and HR Department to keep a record on non-valid hours.
-It shows data on each team member with a number of days of absence.
+It’s mostly useful for project managers and HR Department to keep a record of non-valid hours.
+It shows data of each team member with a number of days of absence.

 ## Settings